 Neurotherapy’s strategy is to stimulate neuroplastic change in structure or function on a cellular level in the brain.
 To explain, neuroplastic change is often referred to as the act of rewiring neurons.
 This change is conducted either internally or externally, meaning the trigger comes from within the brain itself or stem from outside stimulus.
 Neurotherapy is known to have five elements of healing, however, not every patient will require to undergo each element.
 Generally, the following will outline every five aspects of Neurotherapy, explaining how each one works.

 1. General Cellular Healing

-This stage of therapy is for patients who are receiving Neurotherapy as a treatment for traumatic brain injury or heavy metal toxicity.
+This stage of therapy is for patients who are receiving therapy as a treatment for traumatic brain injury or heavy metal toxicity.
 General cellular function needs to be restored in both support cells of the brain, (neurons and glia).

 Neuro-stimulation is the idea that dormant brain circuits need to be revived through stimulus.
 This is done by utilizing low-intensity laser lights and intentional thinking and behaviors known as internally-driven neuroplastic change.

 The brain has the ability to modulate its own functioning.
 This stage of Neurotherapy includes teaching patients how to quiet excess brain functioning in order to eliminate negative emotions, feelings, and responses.
-This is also known as improving the brain’s “signal-to-noise ratio”.
+This is also known for improving the brain’s “signal-to-noise ratio”.

 Developing a healthy sleep schedule is extremely important in improving brain function.
 Neuro-relaxation is the stage where Neurotherapy incorporates the idea of deep sleep invoking a sort of “cellular clean-up process”.